-4.10 Children missing from Education
+4.10 Children absent/missing from Education

-- 4.10.1 Manor Park Primary understands that children missing from education can be a vital warning sign to a variety of safeguarding concerns including neglect, child sexual and criminal exploitation. - 4.10.2 Manor Park Primary will report information to the Local Authority when problems are first emerging and always should this result in the removal of a child from roll.
+- 4.10.1 Manor Park Primary understands that children that are absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation particularly county lines.
+This includes children missing education that are not on roll. - 4.10.2 Manor Park Primary will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.